gmoustri/dwal_planner/README.md

 ## Nodes
 ### Node: dwal_generator

-This node received the laser scan and the odometric information, and produces the path bundle i.e. all the simulated paths up to their colission point.
+This node receives the laser scan and the odometric information, and produces the path bundle i.e. all the simulated paths up to their colission point.
 It creates the rolling costmap which follows the robot, marking obstacles along the way.
 The costmap only marks the space *ahead*.

 #### Subscribed Topics